mark-watson/Java-AI-Book/manuscript/kgn.md

 For the rest of this chapter we will just use DBPedia.

-## We handle Person and Company Entity Types
+## The Scope of this Example

-To keep this example simple we only handle four entity types:
+To keep this example simple we only handle just four entity types:

 - People
 - Companies